the-teachingRSE-project/competencies/competencies.md

 #### Master
 A student at Master level can participate in science and should therefore be able to use "some" digital structures.
-A master student needs to be aware of relevant tools and data sets, where to find them and how to use them (LIBS, SWREPOS, DOMREP).
+A master student needs to be aware of relevant tools and data sets for their domain, where to find them and how to use them (LIBS, SWREPOS, DOMREP).
 They should be able to process and present their data (MOD).
 They need to understand how their research depends on software (SWLC).
 Working on their master thesis allows them to understand the research cycle (RC), practice project management (PM) and collaborate with other members of their research group (TEAM).

 #### PhD
 A PhD student performs independent research under guidance.